coder/docs/admin/satellites/geo-dns.md

            - "coder.example.com"
        ```

-1. Deploy your primary and satellites with your new helm values.
+1. Deploy your primary and satellites with your new Helm values.
 1. Once fully deployed and rolled out, log into Coder.
 1. Go to Manage > Admin.
 1. Set the **Access URL** field to your GeoDNS access URL (e.g.